Sharh al-'Aqa'id al-Nasafiyya: 'Aqā'id al-Nasafī

 One of the most popular was the commentary written by Sa'd al-Din al-Taftazani (d.
 792/1390).
 Since then, it has been taught in Islamic schools and seminaries throughout the world, particularly in Central and South Asia.

 In 1988, Syed Naquib al-Attas put forward the 'Aqā'id al-Nasafi manuscript as the oldest Malay manuscript with the date of authorship established as 1590 CE (998 AH), during the era of Sultan Alauddin Riayat Syah's rule in Aceh (1589–1604).
 Like most religious manuscripts in the early stages, this manuscript was a translation from Arabic to Malay and this text was written in both languages, with the translated text written below the lines of the original text in Arabic.

 Al-Taftazani's commentary

 Al-Taftazani started the book by praising Ash'aris after criticizing the Mu'tazilis.
-On various issues like free will, al-Taftazani intervenes as an Ash'ari scholar.
-Though his commentary in parts reflects an Ash'ari-Maturidi synthesis, the main framework was Ash'ari theology.
+Part of his intention when he wrote this commentary was to thoroughly refute the Ahl al-Batil (the people of falsehood), such as the Mu'tazila, the Karramiyya, the Khawarij, the Philosophers, etc. Though his commentary in parts reflects an Ash'ari-Maturidi synthesis, the main framework was Ash'ari theology.

-Sharḥ 'Aqā'id al-Nasafī by Sa'd al-Dīn al-Taftāzānī is the oldest manuscript copied on the territory of Macedonia.
+Al-Taftazani's commentary is the oldest manuscript copied on the territory of Macedonia.
 The scribe Muhammad ibn Sinan mentioned that he had copied it in Skopje, in the madrasa (school) of Isa Bey, in 926/1519.

 There have been many scholars and theologians who have written glosses and notes on al-Taftazani's commentary, among them are the following: